Martin Lee: Tiananmen Square protests and democracy movements

 In the Hong Kong Basic Law Drafting Committee, Lee also actively lobbied for a democratic post-1997 political system with Szeto Wah.
 He and the liberals proposed the "Group of 190" proposal which demanded a directly elected government set up as soon as possible.
 Their view was countered bya number of conservatives in the Drafting and Consultative Committees who rallied under the name of the "Group of 89" backed by big-business interests.

-During the Tiananmen protests May and June 1989, Martin Lee was an outspoken supporter of the student movement for more democracy and freedom in China.
+During the Tiananmen Square protests May and June 1989, Martin Lee was an outspoken supporter of the student movement for more democracy and freedom in China.
 He, Szeto Wah and other liberals formed the Hong Kong Alliance in Support of Patriotic Democratic Movements in China in May of which he was the vice-chairman, organising multiple rallies in support of the students in Hong Kong which attracted hundreds of thousands of attendees.
 After the military crackdown, Lee led the Hong Kong demonstration against the Beijing authorities.
 He told BBC's Jonathan Dimbleby that "handing over 5.5 million people to China who are deemed counter-revolutionary is like handing over 5.5 million Jews to Nazi Germany during the Second World War, when they were born in a British territory."
 He also said that it could not be presumed that "the Joint Declaration is as inviolable as the Bible.
 Britain and China should restart talks to reach a better agreement for Hong Kong than the declaration decided in 1984."
 He also testified before the United States Congress Committee on human rights and aired support to imposing economic sanctions against for the massacre.

 In July 1989, he and Szeto Wah were labelled as "counter-revolutionaries" by the state-owned People's Daily.
 The duo's membership in the Drafting Committee was subsequently stripped by the National People's Congress Standing Committee after they were barred from attending any meetings due to their "anti-China stance".
-He was then barred from entering Mainland China, with the only exception of a brief visit in Guangdong in 2005 as a Legislative Council member, in which he responded: "As a Chinese citizen, I am not allowed back to my own country even though I'm welcome in every country in the world."
+He was then barred from entering mainland China, with the only exception of a brief visit in Guangdong in 2005 as a Legislative Council member, in which he responded: "As a Chinese citizen, I am not allowed back to my own country even though I'm welcome in every country in the world."
 The strained relationship between Lee and the Communist Party also led to the constant attacks from the pro-Beijing media.